 Janet reminded Cathy that through Cathy's work experience and volunteer efforts for civic and charity organizations, she's been coordinating all kinds of special events for years.
 And, in the end, a reunion is a special event.

 So that was that.
 Cathy took on the assignment - the Milby Class of 1975 20-year reunion.
 The event was a hit, and more than 500 reunions later Class Act has become the most established reunion-planning company based in Houston.
-And here's one more key stat: Cathy has been coordinating special events for 30 years, far longer than any reunion planner serving the Houston area.
+And here's one more key stat: Cathy has been coordinating special events for nearly 40 years, likely longer than any reunion planner in the U.S.

 Along the way, Class Act has become known for staging the largest and best-attended reunions in the city.
 Many could even be classified as "major bashes."
 No, that doesn't mean people were swinging from the chandeliers (although a few might have tried!).
 What it does mean is the room was full, a wide variety of people attended and the atmosphere was festive (i.e. not pretentious or stuffy).